A cold is the result of a common viral infection. Your body’s immune system works to fight off the virus and, in the process, creates inflammation.

 When a virus enters your body, your immune system causes inflammation to fight it.
 Generally, the symptoms of a cold aren’t from the virus itself but from the inflammation, which can remain for up to several weeks.

-Need a diagnosis or prescription quickly?
-Optum Perks offers personalized on-demand care in as little as 15 minutes with no video or appointment required.
-For $25, answer a few questions online and receive a diagnosis and treatment plan from a board certified healthcare professional.
+Need a diagnosis or prescription for an upper respiratory infection (URI)?
+You can get discreet and expert on-demand care in as little as 15 minutes through Optum Perks.
+For $29, answer a few questions online and get a treatment plan from a US-licensed healthcare professional.
 Get started here.

 What are the stages of a cold?